Transform Your Life!

 - Attended class regularly and in a timely manner

-- Attended one Temple of Kriya Yoga retreat
+- Attended two Temple of Kriya Yoga retreats

 - Fulfilled all tuition commitments

-Tuition includes text, books, mp3s and printed assignments.
+Tuition includes retreats, text, books, mp3s and printed assignments.

 Tuition Installment Options:

-Option 1: Deposit $1000 upon enrollment with three quarterly installments of $933.
+Deposit $2000 (not including $100 application fee) upon enrollment with three quarterly installments of $665.

 Use the "add to cart" button below to check out through our secure server.